Aggushub/Cybersence-Navi/README.md

 ---

-**Cybersense Navigator** makes your desktop experience smarter, smoother, and more human.
+**Cybersence Navigator** makes your desktop experience smarter, smoother, and more human.
 Step into the future — hands-free, hassle-free. 🌟

 > 🧠 *Navigate your world, the smart way.*